spion/ircee/README.md

 ### Why another library?

-Most of the advantages come from the stream / eventemitter based API.
+Most of the advantages come from the stream / eventemitter API.
 It allows you to do things such as

 * Live code reloading - connect the network connection in the parent process,